 Under the direction of Vice Chairman of the National Assembly Nguyen Duc Hai, the National Assembly held a plenary session in the hall, carrying out the following contents:

-After that, the National Assembly voted to pass the Resolution on approving the 2022 state budget settlement by electronic voting, with the following results: 460 delegates participated in the vote (equal to 94.46% of the total number of National Assembly delegates); 459 delegates approved (equal to 94.25% of the total number of National Assembly delegates); 1 delegate did not approve (equal to 0.21% of the total number of National Assembly delegates).
+Then, the National Assembly voted to pass the Resolution on approving the 2022 state budget settlement by electronic voting, with the following results: 460 delegates participated in the vote (equal to 94.46% of the total number of National Assembly delegates); 459 delegates approved (equal to 94.25% of the total number of National Assembly delegates); 1 delegate did not approve (equal to 0.21% of the total number of National Assembly delegates).

 Content 2: The National Assembly discussed in the hall the draft Law on Value Added Tax (amended).
-At the discussion session, 19 National Assembly deputies spoke, and 1 deputy debated.
+At the discussion session, 19 National Assembly deputies spoke, and 1 delegate debated.
 Through the discussion, the deputies agreed on the necessity of amending the Law on Value Added Tax to overcome the shortcomings and limitations of the current Law, institutionalizing the Party's policy on amending and supplementing laws on taxes and fees according to market principles, in line with international practices, associated with restructuring revenue sources, expanding the tax base, improving the efficiency of tax administration and applying reasonable tax rates.

-In addition, delegates focused on discussing specific contents such as: taxpayers; non-taxable subjects; taxable price; tax rate; tax rate applicable to fertilizers; input VAT deduction; additional deduction declaration; VAT refund; conditions for deduction at 0% tax rate; time for determining VAT...
+In addition, delegates focused on discussing specific contents such as: taxpayers; non-taxable subjects; taxable price; tax rate; tax rate applicable to fertilizers; input VAT deduction; additional deduction declaration; VAT refund; conditions for deduction with 0% tax rate; time for determining VAT...

 At the end of the discussion, Minister of Finance Ho Duc Phoc spoke to explain and clarify a number of issues raised by National Assembly delegates.